nowls/apigpio/README.rst

 apigpio - an asyncio-based python client for pigpio

+Forked from https://github.com/missionpinball to add support for a few more useful PWM related functions

-Forked from https://github.com/PierreRust/apigpio because it is kind of unmaintained.
+Originally forked from https://github.com/PierreRust/apigpio by missionpinball because it is kind of unmaintained.
-We added some more feature (I2C) and fixed Python 3.7 support.
+They added some more feature (I2C) and fixed Python 3.7 support.

 `pigpio <http://abyz.co.uk/rpi/pigpio/pigpiod.html>`_ provides a very convenient `pigpiod` daemon which can be used through a pipe or socket interface